Ruby Gloom: Region 1

 Ruby Gloom: Full season 1 – Contains the first thirteen episodes from season one.

-Ruby Gloom: Full season 2 – Contains thirteen episodes (the remaining eight episodes from season one plus the first five episodes from season two).
+Ruby Gloom: Full season 2 – Contains thirteen episodes (the remaining seven episodes from season one, plus the first six episodes from season two).

 Region 2

 France – Ruby Gloom: 1 is available from France Télévisions Distribution (in association with the television network France 3) and contains the first six episodes of the series (as listed above).
 The episodes are presented in PAL 1.33:1 (4x3) full screen (the sides of the widescreen image are cut to create the full screen ratio, also known as pan and scan) with French Dolby Digital 2.0 sound.

 Germany – Two DVDs were made available from SPV GmbH (in association with the television network Super RTL) containing the first eight episodes of the series (as listed above), with each DVD consisting of four episodes.
 The episodes are presented in PAL 1.33:1 (4x3) full screen (the sides of the widescreen image are cut to create the full screen ratio, also known as pan and scan) with German Dolby Digital 2.0 sound.

 On October 15, 2010, Edel Germany GmbH released Ruby Gloom – Willkommen in Gloomsville (Ruby Gloom – Welcome to Gloomsville), which contains the first seven episodes of the series (as listed above).

-Japan – A DVD box set entitled Ruby Gloom's Bible is available from Sony Music Entertainment and contains 20 of the series' first 24 episodes (as listed above) in random order on five DVDs.
+Japan – A DVD box set entitled Ruby Gloom's Bible is available from Sony Music Entertainment Japan and contains 20 of the series' first 24 episodes (as listed above) in random order on five DVDs.
 The episodes are presented in NTSC 1.85:1 widescreen with Japanese Dolby Digital 2.0 sound.

 United Kingdom – In the United Kingdom, Platform Entertainment Ltd. released a DVD.